SenseStageTeam/sensestage_documentation/_includes/pydonhive_installation_0.md

-Step by step instructions are below, also always check the `INSTALL.txt` in the package for the latest information.
+Step by step instructions are below, also always check the `INSTALL.md` in the package for the latest information.

 > These step by step instructions are basically the commands carried out by the installation script.